 Yana Skakun

-Dedham Vale — the stretch of the River Stour valley between Dedham and Flatford Mill — is the landscape that John Constable painted in his most famous works.
-The elms and willows have changed (Dutch elm disease took the hedgerow elms in the 1970s), but the meadows, the river, Willy Lott's cottage and the mill at Flatford remain in the same relationship as they were when Constable painted them in the 1820s.
-This is one of the most culturally resonant landscapes in England for wedding photography.
+Dedham Vale — the stretch of the River Stour valley between Dedham and Flatford Mill — is the landscape that John Constable painted in his most famous works, and it sits right on the doorstep of Sudbury.
+The elms and willows have changed a little over the last two centuries (Dutch elm disease took the hedgerow elms in the 1970s), but the meadows, the river, Willy Lott's cottage and the mill at Flatford remain in the same relationship as they were when Constable painted them in the 1820s.
+Beyond the river itself, the wider area — Sudbury, Long Melford, Lavenham, Clare, Cavendish, Castle Hedingham — is one of the densest concentrations of medieval wool-town architecture, Tudor halls and Norman buildings anywhere in the country.
+For a couple planning a wedding, that combination of internationally recognised landscape and genuinely varied historic architecture, all within a compact and easily driveable area, is unusual.
+Very few parts of England let you move between a Norman keep, a moated Tudor hall, a wool-town market square and the exact riverbank Constable painted, all inside a single afternoon.

 The birthplace and former home of Thomas Gainsborough in the centre of Sudbury, now a museum and arts centre with a walled garden.
-Licensed for small ceremonies in the historic townhouse and garden.
+Licensed for small ceremonies in the historic townhouse and garden, with a courtyard and mature planting that works well for both the ceremony itself and the couple portraits immediately afterwards.

 The mill house at Flatford, on the River Stour, is the subject of Constable's most famous paintings.
 The mill, Willy Lott's cottage and the river bend are as recognisable as any landscape in English art.
-Available for portrait photography by prior arrangement with the National Trust.
+Available for portrait photography by prior arrangement with the National Trust, and an obvious choice for couples who want their wedding album to include a genuinely iconic piece of English scenery rather than a generic backdrop.

 A late-medieval moated hall at Long Melford in the heart of Constable Country, set within a formal walled garden and a long lime-tree avenue approach from the village.
-The Tudor building, the moat crossing and the lime avenue together give a sequence of very distinct photographic settings.
+The Tudor building, the moat crossing and the lime avenue together give a sequence of very distinct photographic settings within a five-minute walk of one another, which makes for an efficient and varied portrait session without much travel time between locations.

 A remarkably complete Norman keep (c.1140) in Castle Hedingham on the Essex-Suffolk border, with the great hall, spiral stair and the keep exterior all available for licensed events.
-The keep seen from the meadow below is one of the finest Norman building photographs in East Anglia.
+The keep seen from the meadow below is one of the finest Norman building photographs in East Anglia, and the woodland walk that borders the estate gives a softer, more informal option for couples who want both grand architecture and quiet natural light in the same day.

-Long Melford, Clare, Cavendish and Lavenham form a constellation of medieval wool-town villages within 10 miles of Sudbury.
-Timber-framed houses, medieval churches and thatched greens — Cavendish in particular, with the thatched cottages framing the village green and the church tower, is one of the most photographed villages in England.
+Long Melford, Clare, Cavendish and Lavenham form a constellation of medieval wool-town villages within ten miles of Sudbury.
+Timber-framed houses, medieval churches and thatched greens — Cavendish in particular, with the thatched cottages framing the village green and the church tower, is one of the most photographed villages in England, and a short detour there after a Long Melford or Kentwell ceremony rarely disappoints.

 Yana Skakun